RSE-Sheffield/RSE-Sheffield.github.io/_posts/2023-10-06-r-resources.md

 ---

-[R](https://www.r-project.org) is a statistical programming languages and one of the most popular languages for data analysis, statistics and plotting in academia and industry.
+[R](https://www.r-project.org) is a statistical programming language and one of the most popular languages for data analysis, statistics and plotting in academia and industry.
 Learning a new language can be daunting, particularly if you have no experience of scripting and are used to Graphical User Interfaces (GUIs) where you point and click to perform your statistical analysis.

 Fear not though, there are lot of resources and very friendly, enthusiastic and helpful R users out there who can help you on your journey learning [R](https://www.r-project.org).
-This post details some of them, and I'd welcome additions.
+This post details some of them, and I'd [welcome additions](mailto:n.shephard@sheffield.ac.uk).

 <!--more-->

-Most of these resources are links websites that are free and openly available.
+Most of these resources are links to websites that are free and openly available.
 Where books are linked they are very often freely available on-line, but there will also often be the possibility of purchasing a hard copy, which you may want to consider doing if you find the resource useful to help support the authors.